These gluten-free vegan spicy lentil quinoa burgers offer a flavorful blend of protein-rich plant-based ingredients with a little kick.

 Veggie burgers can go in many directions.
 Some offer a hearty burger-on-a-bun dining experience.
 Others are best enjoyed with a fork.
 These spicy lentil quinoa burgers are the latter.
 But don’t let their delicate texture deceive you.
 They are packed full of protein and flavor.
-Try them on a bed of baby romaine with chunks of baked sweet potato, sliced tomato and a tart avocado dressing.
+Try them on a bed of baby romaine with chunks of baked sweet potato, sliced tomato, and a tart avocado dressing.

 Ingredient Prep